cdock1029/ceres/README.md

 Installation Instructions (tested on a stock Ubuntu 12.04 install):
 Commands beginning with a # need to be run as root (or with sudo).
-Commands beginning with a $ should be run as a normal user
+Commands beginning with a $ should be run as a normal user.

     # apt-get install python-software-properties
     # add-apt-repository ppa:chris-lea/node.js
     # apt-key adv --keyserver keyserver.ubuntu.com --recv 7F0CEB10